36 of The Best Things to Do in NYC

 Washington Square Park is a popular park located in Greenwich Village that is most known for its stately arch presented to New York for the centennial year of George Washington’s inauguration as president (hence the name).
 It’s a great place to post up and you can always catch some live jazz performances.
 It’s a prime spot for people watching!

-Check out a Show at the Comedy Cellar
+Catch a show at the Comedy Cellar

 The Comedy Cellar is widely known as the best Comedy Club in the states that has “kept comedy alive”.
 Every big-time comedian/comedienne has performed here at one point in his/her career.
 They are known for having frequent surprise guests so you might be lucky to be surprised by a big-time celebrity when you catch a show here!